slaveOftime/Fun.Blazor/Docs/90 Cli/README.md

 dotnet tool install -g Fun.Blazor.Cli
 ```

-- Generate CE DSL for package or project.
+- Generate CE DSL for a package or project.
 - Simple hot-reload.

-Steps:
+## Steps:

-1. Add any third party blazor components like MudBlazor to your application
+1. Add any third-party Blazor components like MudBlazor to your application.

     `FunBlazor`

-        Add this empty attribute to below line in your project file you will get the default generating settings
-        Will generate code in namespace of the package name (MudBlazor), with computation expression style
-        No need this if you have any attribute which start with FunBlazor
+    Add this empty attribute to the line below in your project file, and you will get the default generating settings.
+It generates code in the namespace of the package name (MudBlazor), with computation expression style.
+No need for this if you have any attribute that starts with `FunBlazor`.

     ```
     <PackageReference FunBlazor="" Include="MudBlazor" Version="6.0.6" />
     ```

-    For project it is similar
+    For the project, it is similar:

     ```
     <ProjectReference FunBlazor="" Include="..\CSharpComponents\CSharpComponents.csproj" />
     ```

+    `FunBlazorNamespace`

-    `FunBlazorNamespace`: Give namespace
+    Give a namespace to the generated code.

+    `FunBlazorAssemblyName`

-    `FunBlazorAssemblyName`: Sometimes the assembly name is different with the package name, so you can use this to specify it
+    Sometimes the assembly name is different from the package name, so you can use this to specify it.

-    `FunBlazorStyle`: CE, this will override the settings in the commandline
+    ### `FunBlazorInline`

-    `FunBlazorInline`: Inline to improve performance but may increase bundle size, turned on by default.
-This will override the settings in the commandline
+    Inline to improve performance but may increase bundle size, turned on by default.
+This will also override the settings in the command line.

-2. Run the command
+2. Run the command:

     ```
     fun-blazor generate ./YourApplication.fsproj